AI-Hypercomputer/gpu-recipes/training/a3ultra/mixtral-8x7b/nemo-pretraining-gke-resiliency/goodput-guide.md

 ## Minimizing Downtime: Optimized Checkpointing

 Checkpointing is vital for fault tolerance, allowing training to resume from a saved state.
 However, the checkpointing process itself can consume valuable time and, if not optimized, reduce GoodPut.
-The Llama 3.1 405B recipe, as an example, incorporates several strategies for optimized checkpointing, aligning with principles from the [Google Cloud blog post](https://cloud.google.com/blog/products/ai-machine-learning/elastic-training-and-optimized-checkpointing-improve-ml-goodput).
+The LLaMA3-1-70B recipe, as an example, incorporates several strategies for optimized checkpointing, aligning with principles from the [Google Cloud blog post](https://cloud.google.com/blog/products/ai-machine-learning/elastic-training-and-optimized-checkpointing-improve-ml-goodput).

 Choosing the right checkpointing strategy, or combination of strategies, is crucial for both minimizing training disruption and ensuring robust recovery.
 The methods described below—asynchronous, distributed, and multi-tier storage—can be seen as complementary building blocks.
 Your choice will depend on factors like model size, training scale, and infrastructure characteristics.